 On this website I have received a number of what I perceive as staged comments on my previous two articles about this dog’s death.
 The staged comments have been in support of the officer and the killing of the dog.
 Some of the comments were polite and some very aggressive and vicious.

 Fight Dog Meat will continue to track this story.
 It was a shocking act of inhumane brutality.
 Sadly China has no animal protection laws and instead of the assistant officer being charged, he was awarded a medal of honor.
 Fight Dog Meat sees this an another reason to keep fighting for animal protection laws and fighting to end the dog and cat meat trade.
-We will not be quiet.
-We will not back down.
-We will not go away.
-Animal protection laws are needed now!

 PLEASE SIGN AND SHARE FIGHT DOG MEAT’S PETITIONS: